Concept’s quick guide to the Heat Network Efficiency Scheme

 What are heat networks?

+HNES supports projects that aim to improve the efficiency and performance of existing heat networks.
 Projects can apply to HNES for two different types of funding: revenue grant funding (optimisation studies) or capital grant funding.

 What types of projects get funding?